Stability analysis of Arbitrary-Lagrangian-Eulerian ADER-DG methods on classical and degenerate spacetime geometries: Stability of ALE ADER-DG methods on classical geometries

 \subsection{Stability of the implicit method}

 The stability analysis for the implicit ADER-DG method can be developed following the same steps used for the explicit counterpart.
-Again, we have to study the spectral radius of a suitable amplification matrix $A(\CFL, \theta)$, which can be computed exactly.
-Condition \eqref{eq.stabilitycondition} is numerically satisfied, up to machine precision, for a fine sample of $\CFL$ numbers within the interval $[0,10]$ and for every $N = 1,\dots,9$, thereby confirming that the scheme is unconditionally stable (as proved in \cite{dumbser2016space}).
+Again, we have to study the spectral radius of a suitable amplification matrix $A_N(\CFL, \theta)$, which can be computed exactly.
+We evaluate condition \eqref{eq.stabilitycondition} by means of computing $\rho_{N,6}$, see \eqref{eq.discretestabilitycondition}, on the discrete set $ C = \{c = k \cdot 10^{-2} \mid k \in \mathbb{N} \} \cap [0, 10] $.
+We obtain the following:

+No clear $\CFL$-type bounds can be identified, suggesting unconditional stability.
+This numerical check is coherent with the $L^2$ stability of the scheme provided in \cite{dumbser2016space}.
+Furthermore, the von Neumann stability of the scheme can also be proved by taking into account that the implicit method on the periodic LAE, upon slightly redefining the basis functions, can be seen as a Runge--Kutta method whose stability has been discussed in \cite{offner2025analysis}.
+We can prove the following.